preetisawant/runtimes/liberty/libertyFeatures.md

 ## Liberty features index
 {: #libertyfeat_index}
-Skip to the section of the feature list by using the following index, or you can look through the comprehensive [features list](#libertyfeat_list).
+Skip to the section of the feature list by using the following index, or you can look through the [Liberty features list](#libertyfeat_list).

 ### A-E
 * [A](#libertyfeat_A)